 It’s also important to note that bicycle helmets and motorcycle helmets are designed for different types of impact in the case of an accident, so they, therefore, require different testing standards.
 This is why you can’t wear a CPSC-certified bicycle helmet on a motorcycle, and why a DOT-approved motorcycle helmet would be overkill on a bicycle.

-Bicycle Helmet Certification
+Bike Helmet Certification

 When purchasing a bicycle helmet don’t bother looking for a DOT approved helmet because they don’t exist.